 Finally, there are other bodies that publish data related to labour market statistics (not in the framework of the Labour Force Survey).
 Detailed definitions for jobseekers in the Employment Service1 and claimants for unemployment benefits from the National Insurance Institute2 can be seen in the Introduction to Chapter 9 "The Labour Market" in the Statistical Abstract of Israel.
 The differences between the data of the various bodies and the data of the CBS are mainly due to significant differences in definitions.
 The definitions in these bodies are operative for the fulfillment of their functions, while the CBS data are based on definitions of official statistics, in accordance with the function of the CBS.
 In light of this and to remove all doubt, talks are currently being held between all the bodies regarding the various data, so there will be full coordination and transparency in the data.

-Additional data on this subject are published in the "Labour Force Survey Monthly Data" and in the "Labour Force Survey Quarterly Data" on the Central Bureau of Statistics website
+Additional data on this subject are published in the "Labour Force Survey Monthly Data" on the Central Bureau of Statistics website

-1 On the Employment Service website (Hebrew only).
-2 On the National Insurance Institute website.
+On the Employment Service website (Hebrew only).
+On the National Insurance Institute website.